Combatd/nation-war-game/README.md

 https://combatd.github.io/nation-war-game/

+2 Player War Game fighting for domination of an island

-HTML5
+* HTML5
-CSS3
+* CSS3
-JavaScript
+* JavaScript
-jQuery
+* jQuery
-Bootstrap
+* Bootstrap

 ## Things to do